xaman/StatsForPebble/README.md

 <img src="screenshots/screenshot7.png" width="200" />

 The icons are designed by Freepik and distributed by [Flaticon](http://www.flaticon.com/).
-I just downloaded and updated them to the Pebble.
+I just downloaded and updated them to Pebble.